 Quick Wrap Up

-Summarizing the all points in this document, in order to verify the tipster ability;
+Summarizing all points in this document, in order to verify the tipster ability;

-- Firstly, quickly see if the tpister’s record is affected by survivorship bias with the formula of; √ (No. Selections) + ½ (Total Plays Made).
+- Firstly, quickly see if the tipster’s record is affected by survivorship bias with the formula of; √ (No. Selections) + ½ (Total Plays Made).
 And also see if Pinnacle odds is used as their quoting price.
-If it clears survivorship bias and using Pinnacle, looks worth checking further.
+If it clears survivorship bias and uses Pinnacle, looks worth checking further.

-- Secondary, check the Length of Tipping Record and Odds Tactics (Long or Short).
-In the article, there are no specific indication on the length, but I personally feel at least 2 years & a few hundreds tips which looks minimum as the base sample to prove any numbers.
+- Second, check the Length of the Tipping Record and Odds Tactics (Long or Short).
+In the article, there is no specific indication of the length, but I personally feel at least 2 years & a few hundred tips look minimum as the base sample to prove any numbers.
 For Long or Short, again there is no definite parameter to judge.
-But the key point is if the good record comes from long odds tactics, you need to be careful.
+But the key point is if the good record comes from long-odds tactics, you need to be careful.
 Because it could be the result of luck rather than skill.
 In other words, if it comes from short odds tactics, it’s safer to go ahead.

 - Finally, the credibility of the records.
-Honestly speaking, majority of the punters don’t have time to run such complicated test as specified in the article.
-In the first place, I position this element as the last based on Pinnacle article’s original sequence though, it could be the first point you can check.
-Because manipulation of the record can be avoided by the 3rd Party Proofing System or Verified By Public if the tips are announced in the public place.
-So, as long as you chose the tipsters of which tips are proven, you can largely avoid this “Too Good To Be True” issue.
+Honestly speaking, the majority of punters don’t have time to run such complicated tests as specified in the article.
+In the first place, I position this element as the last based on the Pinnacle article’s original sequence though, it could be the first point you can check.
+Because manipulation of the record can be avoided by the 3rd Party Proofing System or Verified By the Public if the tips are announced in a public place.
+So, as long as you chose the tipsters whose tips are proven, you can largely avoid this “Too Good To Be True” issue.

-Taking all the above points into account, we think the following 2 tipster / handicapper systems are worth considering to save your research time;
+Taking all the above points into account, we think the following 2 tipsters/handicapper-related systems are worth considering to save your research time;

-SBC (Secret Betting Club) – For The Players in UK & Europe
+SBC (Smart Betting Club) – For The Players in UK & Europe

-This is not a tipster but a tipster proofing & rating service.
-Their priority area is UK & European sports and probably the most reputable rating service supported by a frequent quote by media in this industry.
-Please take a look at our Secret Betting Club Review – Inside Analysis Of Ultimate Sports Betting Method
+SBC is not a tipster but a tipster proofing & rating service.
+Their priority area is UK & European sports and probably the most reputable rating service supported by a frequent quotes by media in this industry.
+Please take a look at our Smart Betting Club Review – Inside Analysis Of Ultimate Sports Betting Method

 - Obviously, you don’t need to worry about “Too Good To Be True” because they prove all the tips.

 - Their Hall Of Fame Tipsters (top 20+ tipsters) are the results of SBC’s over decade’s proofing & rating work, of which rating criteria are very strict.
-Therefore, their top rated tipsters have large chances to continuously provide profit for long-term in the future.
+Therefore, their top-rated tipsters have large chances to continuously provide profit for the long term in the future.